 The Murder of Martha Tabram

-If ever there was an alleyway which evoked memories of the dark old days of London’s East End, it’s Gunthorpe Street’.
-Then it was known as Georges Yard.
+If ever there was an alleyway which evoked memories of the old East End, it’s Gunthorpe Street.
+Back in 1888 it was known as Georges Yard.
 Accessed via an atmospheric archway and complete with cobbled street.
 It can still be found next to the White Hart pub on Whitechapel High Street.
 The pub and the alley would have been very well known.
 At the heart of darkest Whitechapel, it would have been a well known haunt.
 The alley itself was a favoured location for a quick ‘knee trembler’.
 Alongside George’s Yard was another alley, Angel Alley, another dingy place.
 It was also another favoured haunt when there wasn’t a place with a roof to go back to.

 A corridor inside George’s Yard Buildings was where the body of Martha Tabram was found.
 This was on the morning of the 7th August 1888.
 The murder however isn’t officially attributed to Jack the Ripper.
 Martha was stabbed as opposed to having her throat cut.
 Many think that the modus operandi was too dis-similar to that of other victims.
-This despite the fact that that she was stabbed 39 times.
+This despite the fact that that had been stabbed 39 times.
 Her killing occured just over three weeks before the Ripper’s first ‘official’ victim.
-In my mind it makes Martha the first.
-The timing and the viciousness of the attack is enough to firmly link it to the Ripper.
+In my mind Martha is most certainly the first.
+The timing and the viciousness of the attack is enough to link to the Ripper.
 On the day in question, Martha and her friend May Ann ‘Pearly Poll’ Connelly had picked up a couple of men in a nearby pub.
 Martha went into one alley and Pearly went into the other, Martha never came out.

 Durward Street/Bucks Row – Whitechapel